elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 {:error, {:already_started, :kv}}
 ```

 Oops, it's already started.
-Mix normally starts the whole hierarchy of applications defined in our project's `mix.exs` file and it does the same for all dependencies if they depend on other applications.

-We can pass an option to Mix to ask it to not start our application.
-Let's give it a try by running `iex -S mix run --no-start`:
+Mix starts the current application and all of its dependencies automatically.
+This is also true for `mix test` and many other Mix commands.

+You can change this behaviour by giving the `--no-start` flag to Mix.
+It is rarely used in practice but it allows us to understand the underlying mechanisms better.
+Let's give it a try.

+Invoking `mix` is the same as `mix run`.
+Therefore, if you want to pass a flag to `mix` or `iex -S mix`, we just need to add the task name and the desired flags.
+For example, run `iex -S mix run --no-start`:

 ```elixir
 iex> Application.start(:kv)